 Building a good relationship with reliable suppliers is crucial as it ensures a steady supply of quality materials for your line.

 Once your designs are ready and fabrics sourced, it’s time to bring your clothing line to life.
 Setting up production involves choosing between manufacturing locally or overseas.
 Each has its benefits and challenges.
-Local production might be more expensive but offers better control over quality and easier communication.
+Local production might be more expensive, but it offers better control over quality and easier communication.
 Overseas production can reduce costs but requires navigating language barriers and longer lead times.

 Decide on the scale of production based on your budget and demand forecasts.
 It’s wise to start small and scale up as your brand grows.
 Ensure you have a quality control system in place, as consistent quality is key to building a loyal customer base.

-Once you know your costs, you can use our profit margin calculator to determine your mark-up and final price points.
+Once you know your costs, you can use our profit margin calculator to determine your markup and final price points.
 Remember, the prices you use at launch should be subject to change if warranted by the market.

 Step 3: Brainstorm a Clothing Line Name